-Despite all the above, the situation is hopeful.
+But still the situation is hopeful.
 It is possible to limit the effects of climate change and completely restore the environment.

-Big problems require big solutions.
-The people of South, Central, and West Asia can play a key role in finding solutions that leave no human behind; that do not pit one group against another; that do not allow one group of people to benefit by taking advantage of another; that focus on collaboration, not division; that unify more and more people; and that focus on decisive actions to sustain all life.
+Big problems require big solutions, and the people of Central and Eastern Europe can play a key role in finding solutions that leave no human behind; that do not pit one group against another; that do not allow one group to benefit by taking advantage of another; that focus on collaboration, not division; that unify more and more people; and that focus on decisive actions to sustain all life.

-People also need to become aware of where they may have "benefited" from the oppressive policies, and recover from the confusions that have led them to not challenge them.
+We also need to become aware of where we may have "benefited" from oppressive policies and recover from the confusions that have led us to not challenge them.